 In an indefinite integral, the range of the function is not defined, thus the value of the function obtain is followed by a constant value ‘c.’

-Whereas in a definite integral, the range of the function is well defined, thus it gives a well defined function.
+Whereas in a definite integral, the range of the function is well defined, thus it gives a well-defined function.

-Let us have a look on various antiderivative of functions.
+Let us have a look at various antiderivative of functions.